 Midlands Traveller: What is the purpose of the #Brelcome campaign?

-Luís Araújo: The #Brelcome campaign is one of the actions that integrate the contingency plan of Portugal for the UK market, designed to minimise the consequences of a possible exit from this country of the European Union.
+Luís Araújo: The #Brelcome campaign is one of the actions that integrate the contingency plan of Portugal for the UK market, designed to minimise the consequences of a possible exit from this country from the European Union.

-Among the measures adopted by the Portuguese Government, it also includes an online service line and an information area at VisitPortugal portal.
+Among the measures adopted by the Portuguese Government, also includes an online service line and an information area at VisitPortugal portal.

-Portugal has been a pioneer in the adoption of this contingency plan in Europe, ensuring that Britons meet the travel conditions they currently enjoy, namely visa exemption for trips under 90 days, creation of dedicated passport lines for UK flight at the airports, use of health insurance or recognition of driving licenses.
+Portugal has been a pioneer in the adoption of this contingency plan in Europe, ensuring that Britons meet the travel conditions they currently enjoy, namely visa exemption for trips under 90 days, creation of dedicated passport lines for UK flights at the airports, use of health insurance or recognition of driving licenses.

 Our beaches, flavours, golf courses and music festivals are considered unparalleled experiences.
 And with Brexit or without Brexit, Portugal wants British citizens to know that they are always welcome in our country.